libretime/libretime/docs/manual/preparing-the-server/index.md

 PulseAudio
 ----------

-The PulseAudio sound server is not recommended for Airtime sound card output, but is installed by default on Ubuntu.
+The PulseAudio sound server is not recommended for Libretime sound card output, but is installed by default on Ubuntu.
 To remove PulseAudio from an Ubuntu machine, type the following command:

     sudo apt-get purge pulseaudio

 Removing the **pulseaudio** package on a desktop Ubuntu machine may force the removal of the **ubuntu-desktop** metapackage.
 However, this metapackage is only installed on the system for managing upgrades; removing it does not remove the entire desktop.

-After removing PulseAudio, if your Airtime machine has a desktop, you can install a mixer applet which can control the ALSA soundcard driver directly, such as **gnome-alsamixer**:
+After removing PulseAudio, if your Libretime machine has a desktop, you can install a mixer applet which can control the ALSA soundcard driver directly, such as **gnome-alsamixer**:

     sudo apt-get install gnome-alsamixer